Nadeesh-Malaka/YouTube-Downloader/README.md

 # YouTube Downloader

-A simple and powerful YouTube video/audio downloader built with Python and yt-dlp.
+A simple and powerful YouTube video/audio downloader with both CLI and GUI interfaces, built with Python and yt-dlp.

 ## Features